-Indeed, every day hundreds of tourists line up and down San Pedro’s main street trying on ponchos, buying post cards and drinking at the pueblo’s only bar.
-Tour companies peek out of adobe entrances and compete for their dollars on every level: from the massive McTour bus whizzing bleary-eyed young adults to the geysers at 4am to Explorer –Chile’s most exclusive hotel and operator– cruising through the desert in swanky Ford Expeditions.
+Indeed, every day hundreds of tourists line up and down San Pedro’s main street trying on ponchos, buying post cards, and drinking fresh juices.
+Tour companies peek out of adobe entrances and compete for their dollars on every level: from the massive McTour bus whizzing bleary-eyed young adults to the geysers at 4am to Explorer, Chile’s exclusive hotel and operator.
+Decide with your wallet: bumpy bus or swanky Ford Expedition.

 Given San Pedro’s location as the final outpost into the heart of the “driest desert on earth”, choosing a tour guide and operator could be the main factor deciding whether you take advantage of the desert or the desert takes advantage of you.